Best Mexico City Restaurants

 When exploring a new city, one of the most delightful experiences is discovering the best restaurants and hidden culinary gems that reflect the local flavors and culture.
-Mexico City’s restaurant scene changes so fast and so furious that it can be hard to keep up, which is why I wanted to update this list of old favorites and new obsessions.
+Mexico City’s restaurant scene changes so fast and so furious that it can be hard to keep up, which is why I continually update this list of old favorites and new obsessions, in hopes you might find it helpful.

 Centro